V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndanga : stay, delay

-– ndangala / ndangalakani : very slender person, person who is very tall, giant
+– ndangala / ndangalakani : very slender person, the one who is very tall, giant

 – ndangani : disagreement

-– ndangi : excitement, desire to provoke / spy / paddle
+– ndangi : excitement, desire to provoke / spy / paddle, oar

 – ndangu : fishermen’s camp / small spoon / maybe